NerduMiner/tdmextractor/README.md

 - "unk": An unknown value that has an effect on how the file is read ingame, its purpose is unknown but it has important functions so its recommended to not change this value
 - "extension": The extension used by the particular file in the directory, its recommended to not change this value as you might crash in game
 - "isCompressed": Denotes whether or not this file was originally LZ77wii compressed inside the archive, there may be a relation to "unk" so you are welcome to experiment
-- [PRERELEASE ONLY]"compressedUnk": In TDMF, the value after the compression mode can change depending on whether the file is compressed or not, this value is currently a placeholder in case this needs to be accurately recreated
+- "compressedUnk": In TDMF, the value after the compression mode can change depending on whether the file is compressed or not, this value is currently a placeholder in case this needs to be accurately recreated
 # Building
 tdmextractor requires a D compiler(DMD is recommended), downloads can be found at https://dlang.org/.<br/>Once installed, run `dub build` in your CLI/Terminal in the root directory of the repository to compile the project.
 # Contributing